Updated: Feb 2

 So I’m considering talking to my manager?
 What do I need to do first?

 For those thinking of talking with a manager, one of the first things to think about is why are you having this conversation in the first place?
 Is this about wanting practical changes to the way you work such as time off, changes to how feedback is given or a change in hours?
 Is this about getting signposted to support offered by the organisation?
 Or is it about a starting conversation to make them more aware of what you are having to deal with?
 You don’t need to have this fully mapped out and know exactly what changes you need, part of the conversation is how you can problem-solve this together.
-Similarly, HR can also work with you and your manager to add more detail to the plan as you move forward.
+Similarly, HR or people teams can also work with you and your manager to add more detail to the plan as you move forward.

 I’m not sure where to start?
 Are there things I should/shouldn’t say?